 A positive atmosphere will allow us to build trust between ourselves and our students so every person feels heard and understood.
 Counselors should strive for this kind of connection by being non-judgmental while actively encouraging problem solving based upon the individual situation at hand.

-With these approaches in place, we are well equipped to start crafting solutions together with our students that take into account all aspects of their lives including family dynamics, educational opportunities or mental health concerns.
+With these approaches in place, we are well equipped to start online counseling positions together with our students that take into account all aspects of their lives including family dynamics, educational opportunities or mental health concerns.